pdxjohnny/pics/README.md

-Docker Go Base
+Pics
 ---

-This repo is meant to be used as a starting point for go projects
+Use this project to share a slideshow of pictures.
+Pictures can also be uploaded by visiting /add. docker-compose will mount static/pics as the directory of the pictures for the slideshow.

 It uses docker to compile the binaries and the main Dockerfile adds the linux binary to the busybox image to create an extremely small final image